Information for VET coordinators

 Everything VET coordinators need to know about the WA public sector School Based Traineeship Program.

-Our school based traineeship program is a fantastic opportunity for students heading into Year 11 in 2025 who are looking to start a great career in the public sector.
-They gain on the job experience, learn workplace skills, earn a part time salary and continue their school education.
+Our School Based Traineeship Program is a fantastic opportunity for students heading into Year 11 in 2027 who are looking to start a great career in the public sector.

 How students apply

-We recommend students look at the type of work each agency does to see if it aligns with their interests and future plans, as well as where they are located.
+We recommend students read what each agency does and what the traineeship involves to see if it aligns with their interests and future plans, as well as where the office is located.

-The student sends their applications directly to agencies that interest them.
+The student sends their application directly to agencies that interest them.
 This must include:

-If the student’s Year 10 semester one report is unavailable, the school principal can endorse their application in writing and confirm they are on track to meet the academic requirements.
+If the student’s Year 10 semester one report is not available, the school principal must endorse their application in writing and confirm they are on track to meet the academic requirements.

 The selection process